James Long Company

 variable differences between the shapes and words tasks which previous

-research has shown to seriously confound studies of hemispheric differences
+research has shown to seriously confound studies of hemispheric

 - Presents experimenter created word and shape stimuli